-We thank employers for providing their helpful views about extending the employer “lock-in” rule, which is in place until 31 December 2019.
+We thank employers for providing their helpful views in 2019 about extending the employer “lock-in” rule.
 While this rule is in place it prevents employers from ceasing to be a participating employer of the Plumbing & Mechanical Services (UK) Industry Scheme (the “Scheme”) without Trustee consent.

 The Scheme is a last-man standing pension scheme, which means employers are collectively responsible for funding the Scheme.
 The Scheme is best protected by having as many employers as possible supporting and standing behind it.

 It is our responsibility to highlight to you as an employer that running a pension scheme is not risk-free.
 There is a risk that the Scheme’s investments do not perform as well as expected or that members live longer than the actuary has assumed.
 If a funding gap arises, participating employers could be asked to pay more money into the Scheme to fill the gap.
 Although this has been the law for many years, the Trustee has never needed to ask employers to make extra contributions.

 The Scheme has a wide variety of participating employers across the UK from small family businesses to large national businesses.
 The Trustee takes into account the strength of the employer “covenant” when making decisions about the Scheme.
 All the participating employers have a legal duty to support the Scheme financially, but the Scheme relies mostly on the Scheme’s larger employers, which have more assets and generally have a large share of pension liabilities.